hsteinshiromoto/todo.nvim/README.md

 1. Open a Markdown file
 2. Press `<localleader>ta`
 3. Enter the todo description (can include +project and @context tags)
-4. Select a priority (A-D or None)
+4. Select importance (High, Medium, Low, or None)
+5. Select urgency (High, Medium, Low, or None)
-5. Choose whether to add a due date
+6. Choose whether to add a due date
    - If "Yes", a calendar picker will open where you can:
      - Navigate with h/l (day), j/k (week), H/L (month)
      - Press `<CR>` to select a date